W1ll011/Data-Analysis-Projects/README.md

 ---
-## Project 2: Ship Fuel Efficiency
+## Project 2: Ship Fuel and CO2 Emission
 The primary aims for this project were to use the Kaggle dataset to check for correlation between fuel consumption and CO2 emission, check which ships produce most CO2, and any other of the given parameters that may affect CO2 emission.

 ### Methodology